airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 unconditional jumps to the beginning of the loop at the end of the loop, which causes it to start over.
 However, you have to always remember to have a conditional jump to exit the loop somewhere, or the loop will continue forever!
-This condition is called an *infinite loopinfinite loop*.
+This condition is called an *infinite loop*.
 If we accidentally left out step 1, 2, or 3, the loop (and our program) would never end.

 In the next section, we will implement this program that we have